Mass and Movement

 - Betelgeuse = 1000 solar radii

-The H-R diagram summarizes the types of stars in the universe:
+The table summarizes the types of stars in the universe according to luminosity:

 White dwarfs stars are not classified because their stellar spectra are different from most other stars.
 The H-R diagram is also useful for understanding the evolution of stars from birth to death.